xuningy/xuningy.github.io/index.md

 <img class="profile-picture" src="{{site.baseurl}}/{{site.profile-picture}}">

-​I am a Ph.D. student in the [Robotics Institute](https://www.ri.cmu.edu/) at Carnegie Mellon University, working with Prof. Nathan Michael at the [Resilient Intelligent Systems Lab (RISLab)](https://www.rislab.org/).
+​I am a Ph.D. candidate in the [Robotics Institute](https://www.ri.cmu.edu/) at Carnegie Mellon University.
 I obtained my B.A.Sc. in [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/) with Honours from University of Toronto, with a major in [Aerospace Engineering](http://www.utias.utoronto.ca/) and a minor in Robotics and Mechatronics.

-My research interests include applying statistical learning techniques to control theory.
-More recently, my research has focused on online modeling and prediction of operator intent for human-in-the-loop control of autonomous mobile robots, and agile safe navigation in unknown environments.
+My research focuses on online modeling and prediction of operator intent for human-in-the-loop control of mobile robots, and agile safe navigation in unknown environments.
+My areas of interest include planning, control, human robot interaction and bayesian inference for human decision making.

 You can contact me at xuning at cmu dot edu.

 ### Publications

-1. [**An Intention Guided Hierarchical Trajectory Generation Framework for Trajectory-based Teleoperation of Mobile Robots**]()
+1. [**An Intention Guided Hierarchical Trajectory Generation Framework for Trajectory-based Teleoperation of Mobile Robots**](/papers/icra21.pdf)
  **Xuning Yang**, Jasmine Cheng, and Nathan Michael
-*Submitted to IEEE/RSJ International Conference on Robotics and Automation (ICRA), 2021*
+*International Conference on Robotics and Automation (ICRA), 2021*
 <!-- \[[video](https://youtu.be/Tulya5WtB_Y)\] -->
 [<a class="gif-link" id="icra21">gif</a>]
 <img class="gif" id="icra21-gif" src="assets/gifs/icra21.gif"/>

 2. [**Assisted Mobile Robot Teleoperation with Intent-aligned Trajectories via Biased Incremental Action Sampling**](/papers/IROS20.pdf)
  **Xuning Yang** and Nathan Michael
-*IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), October 2020*
+*International Conference on Intelligent Robots and Systems (IROS), October 2020*
 \[[bibtex](bibtex/iros20.txt)\]
 \[[video presentation](https://youtu.be/Tulya5WtB_Y)\]
 [<a class="gif-link" id="iros20">gif</a>]